Read: Katie Hill vows to keep fighting ‘cyber exploitation’ of women in letter resigning from Congress

-Less than two weeks after conservative blog RedState published intimate photos of Congresswoman Katie Hill, the Congresswoman has announced her resignation.
-Along with the intimate photos, more of which were later published by the Daily Mail, RedState alleged that Hill had an affair with an unnamed aide–which is against House rules.
+Less than two weeks after conservative blog RedState published intimate photos of Congresswoman Katie Hill, she has announced her resignation.
+Along with the photos, more of which were later published by the Daily Mail, RedState alleged that Hill had an affair with an unnamed aide—which is against House rules.

 While denying those specific allegations, Hill later admitted to having a three-way romance with a female campaign staff member and her husband, who she is now divorcing, CNN reports.
 As a result of that relationship, House Speaker Nancy Pelosi said Hill “has acknowledged errors in judgment that made her continued service as a Member untenable.”